Marico Q1 net profit rises 23.17 pc to Rs 388 cr | Business

 Marico Q1 net profit rises 23.17 pc to Rs 388 cr

-FMCG firm Marico Ltd on Monday reported a 23.17 per cent increase in its consolidated net profit to Rs 388 crore for the first quarter ended June 30.
+FMCG firm Marico Ltd on Monday reported a 23.17 per cent increase in its consolidated net profit to Rs 388 crore for the first quarter ended June 30, helped by increase in operating margins.
 The company had posted a net profit of Rs 315 crore in April-June quarter a year ago, Marico said in a BSE filing.

+Revenue from the international business was up 2.29 per cent to Rs 445 crore, as against Rs 435 crore a year earlier.
+"While the international business de-grew by 4 per cent in constant currency terms, Bangladesh continued to hold the fort by delivering a commendable 10 per cent constant currency growth, while other geographies recorded double-digit drops," it said.

+Over the outlook, the company said its business has recovered smartly in May and June after a tough April.
+"Since the business has recovered to near-normal levels and growth trends have been improving from May, the company will strive to sustain the momentum and deliver growth in the balance part of the year, provided the ongoing COVID-19 crisis doesn't drastically worsen in the times to come.
+The company expects operating margins to be circa 20 per cent for the rest of the year," it said.

-Shares of Marico Ltd on Monday closed at Rs 350.45 on the BSE, down 1.89 per cent from the previous close..
+Shares of Marico Ltd on Monday settled at Rs 350.45, down 1.89 per cent from the previous close.

 - READ MORE ON: